I CAN’T HANDLE

 ▶︎Think of all the ways you use to escape, & fill in the blue square ⬆️

 Keeping these patterns alive, especially once we know better, insures that we stay stuck.
-It’s the WIC who is in charge of this resistance, & it takes great deal of determination, correct info & unconditional love to pry it loose from the toxic family system.
+It’s the WIC who is in charge of this resistance, & it takes a great deal of determination, correct info, kind support & unconditional love —->to pry it loose from the toxic family system.

 UNDER ‘feel’